-In October 1991 and January 1992, Soviet President Gorbachev and Russian President Yeltsin pledged to withdraw most nonstrategic nuclear weapons from deployment and to place them in secure storage areas.
-All the warheads for nonstrategic nuclear weapons based outside Russia had been moved to storage facilities in Russia by the middle of 1992 and Russia has consolidated the remaining weapons, reducing the number of storage facilities from several hundred to, perhaps, less than one hundred.
+In the early 1990s, Russia implemented its pledge to withdraw most nonstrategic nuclear weapons from deployment and to place them in secure storage areas.
+Russia has also consolidated these weapons, reducing the number of storage facilities from several hundred to, perhaps, less than one hundred.
 Russian officials also contend that they have begun to dismantle these warheads at a rate of around 2,000 per year.
 The United States does not have independent confirmation of this number, and some analysts suspect that Russia could still have 12,000 warheads for nonstrategic nuclear weapons in its storage facilities.
-Many in the United States remain concerned about the level of security at these storage facilities and some fear that, as a result of poor security and inadequate record-keeping, Russia may not be able to keep track of all the warheads in these facilities.
+Many in the United States remain concerned about the level of security at these facilities and some fear that, as a result of poor security and inadequate record-keeping, Russia may not be able to keep track of all its warheads.

 In March 1992, reports suggested that a few nuclear warheads from Kazakhstan might have been sold to Iran.
 These reports stated that Iran did not have codes needed to detonate the weapons but that it might use them to gain design information it needs for its own nuclear weapons programs.
 At the time, Russian and Kazakh officials denied that nuclear weapons were missing, and U.S. officials stated that the United States has no evidence of such a transfer.
 Nevertheless, these reports resurfaced in April 1998 - the Jerusalem Post newspaper reported that an Israeli politician had received Iranian documents showing that Iran had received these weapons.
 Russia repeated its denials and U.S. officials repeated that the United States had no evidence that any nuclear warheads were missing from Russia.
-The

-1998 reports surfaced amidst concerns about Russia construction of nuclear power reactor in Iran and reports that Russian firms were assisting Iran's missile development program.
+The 1998 reports surfaced amidst concerns about Russia construction of nuclear power reactor in Iran and reports that Russian firms were assisting Iran's missile development program.
 Some believe the timing was intended to apply added pressure on Russia to cease its cooperation with Iran and on the U.S. Congress to impose sanctions on Russia.